Junior College Articulation Agreements for Transfer Students

 - CIEE Intensive Chinese Language Program in Beijing, China

 Students engage in intensive study of the Chinese language along with cultural excursion and extracurricular activities.
+Study takes place at CIEE Beijing and Peking University with the school of Teaching Chinese as a Second Language.
+College level Chinese required.

 - CIEE Chinese Business, Language, and Culture Program in Shanghai, China